The Danisense flux gate current sensor technology is based on a closed loop system, powered by a flux gate as the magnetic field detector.

 There are many different types of current measurement technologies, from basic shunt and Hall.

 Effect devices to more complex systems.
 The determining factor is usually the accuracy required, with emerging eV, solar, traction and power grid applications demanding accuracy levels to 100s of ppm, while medical MRI equipment and physics institute accelerators can require single figure ppm performance.
-At these higher levels, simple devices cannot deliver and Danisense is offering DC and AC current sense transducers based on its fluxgate technology which provides measurements down to 1ppm.
+At these higher levels, simple devices cannot deliver and Danisense is offering DC and AC current sensors based on its fluxgate technology which provides measurements down to 1ppm.

 Danisense proprietary fluxgate is a closed loop compensated technology with fixed excitation frequency and second harmonic zero flux detection.
 The magnetic field in the toroid generated by the primary current is counteracted by the compensating secondary current generated by the integrator.
 The Fluxgate detects magnetic fields in the toroid from DC to less than 100 Hz at sub ppm levels and tells the integrator to compensate for them.
 At higher frequencies, the feedback winding detects magnetic fields in the toroid at ppm levels and again tells the integrator to compensate for them.
 Figure 1 compares how the current behaves normally (red line) and then through the Fluxgate element (blue line).
 Through a pick up coil wound on standard magnetic materials, the current is linear until saturation.
 However, if magnetic materials for the core are chosen for their deep saturation and sensitivity, the graph changes to show a very definite and identifiable step change.